COVID 19 Service Updates

 For those of you who are shielding, we will continue to provide distanced support in every way we can

-We are experiencing some vaccine supply issues due to vaccine vials being prioritized for human Covid 19 vaccinations.
-As a result we will be prioritising vaccinations as follows:
+Vaccine vials are being prioritized for human Covid 19 vaccinations causing animal vaccine supply issues.
+As a result, we will be prioritising vaccinations as follows: